metriport/metriport/packages/terminology/README.md

 ## Overview

-This project provides a term server for lookups in SNOMED, ICD, LOINC, and RXNORM, CPT, and CVX and crosswalks between SNOMED and ICD.
+This project provides a term server for lookups in the following code systems:

+- SNOMED
+- ICD10CM
+- ICD10PCS
+- LOINC
+- RXNORM
+- CPT
+- CVX
+- NDC
+  as well as these crosswalks:
+- SNOMED >> ICD10CM
+- ICD10CM >> SNOMED
+- NDC >> RXNORM.

 Currently, this is mostly intended for internal use.

 For a quick walkthrough on setting up and using the Metriport Terminology Server, watch [this video](https://www.loom.com/share/4004e6d5b5c3461e91ed4f72c0143eb1?sid=39df3baa-fd88-4e85-8ecd-dd2591554539).